Aaronius/penpal/README.md

 #### Parameters

 `options.iframe` (required) The iframe element to which Penpal should connect.
 You will need to have set either the `src` or `srcdoc` property on the iframe prior to calling `connectToChild`.
+In addition to regular URLs, [data URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) and [file URIs](https://en.wikipedia.org/wiki/File_URI_scheme) are also supported.

-You will also need to ensure that `connectToChild` is called before the iframe has called `connectToParent`.
-As shown in the example above, it is safe to set the `src` or `srcdoc` property of the iframe and append the iframe to the document before calling `connectToChild` as long as it's done in the same [JavaScript event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop).
-If that makes you uncomfortable, feel free to append the iframe to the document _after_ calling `connectToChild` instead of _before_.
+You need to ensure that `connectToChild` is called before the iframe has called `connectToParent`.
+As shown in the example above, it is safe to set the `src` or `srcdoc` property of the iframe and append the iframe to the document before calling `connectToChild` as long as they are both done in the same [JavaScript event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop).
+Alternatively, you can always append the iframe to the document _after_ calling `connectToChild` instead of _before_.

 `options.methods` (optional) An object containing methods which should be exposed for the child iframe to call.
 The keys of the object are the method names and the values are the functions.
 If a function requires asynchronous processing to determine its return value, make the function immediately return a promise and resolve the promise once the value has been determined.